FidgetyPhil/Studienprojekt-Parallele-Systeme-SoSe25/README.md

 This project demonstrates how frontend applications (React & Angular) can dynamically load configuration data at runtime to connect with a backend API, avoiding the need for rebuilds after deployment.

-It extends the official lab assignment from the *Parallel and Distributed Systems* course.
+It extends the official lab assignment from our *Parallel and Distributed Systems* course.

 ---